ztz1989/software-switches/ovs-dpdk/README.md

 * Start virtual machine using QEMU/KVM and attach one virtual interface:

   **./p2v.sh**
-* Login to the VM and setup DPDK as explained [here](https://github.com/ztz1989/software-switches/blob/artifacts/README-VM.md)
+* Login to the VM and setup DPDK, MoonGen, and FloWatcher-DPDK, as explained [here](https://github.com/ztz1989/software-switches/blob/artifacts/README-VM.md)

-* For unidirectional test:
+* For unidirectional throughput test:
     * Inside the VM, to to FloWatcher-DPDK directory and instantiate FloWatcher-DPDK to measure unidrectional throughput:

       **./build/FloWatcher-DPDK -c 3**
     * On the host side, go to MoonGen repo directory and start its unidirectional test script on NUMA node 1:

       **sudo ./unidirectional-test.sh  -r [packet rate (Mbps)] -s [packet size (Bytes)]**

-* For bidirectional test:
+* For bidirectional throughput test:
     * Inside the VM, go to MoonGen directory:

       **cd /root/MoonGen**